-Future Educators of America is affiliated with Phi Delta Kappa International.
+Educators Rising (formerly Future Educators of America) is affiliated with Phi Delta Kappa International.
 The purpose of FEA is to help students become aware of and gain knowledge about the teaching profession.
 This organization was established during the 2001-2002 school year.
-The education department at the University of Nebraska at Kearney serves as a mentor institution for our local FEA organization.
+The education department at the University of Nebraska at Kearney serves as a mentor institution for our local organization.
 Any sophomore through senior interested in investigating education as a possible career choice is encouraged to apply for membership.
-To be eligible for the Holdrege Chapter of FEA, each applicant must carry a 2.5 GPA, be enrolled in college-bound high school curriculum, and successfully meet the criteria outlined in the PDK guidelines.
+To be eligible for the Holdrege Chapter, each applicant must carry a 2.5 GPA, be enrolled in college-bound high school curriculum, and successfully meet the criteria outlined in the PDK guidelines.
 The application process will take place at the beginning of each semester.
-An applicant must submit an FEA Student Membership Form, a signed letter of support from a parent or guardian, and obtain three positive Teacher Recommendations.
-Future Teachers of America will be a prerequisite for enrolling in the Orientation to the Field of Education course, a field experience class offered during the senior year.
+An applicant must submit a Student Membership Form, a signed letter of support from a parent or guardian, and obtain three positive Teacher Recommendations.
+Educators Rising will be a prerequisite for enrolling in the Orientation to the Field of Education course, a field experience class offered during the senior year.